monajalal/resources-for-cyclists-in-Massachusetts/README.md

 - Ride With GPS
 - Zwift (for the Zwifties inside you specially during the long winters in MA)
 - Garmin Connect (for the Garmin addicts)
+- [wandrer.earth](https://wandrer.earth/) (helps you realize how much of earth you have discovered) (an API you can connect to Strava - I use the Pro version)

 ## TODO
 - [ ] add links for items listed